prezi/fail/failure_scenarios.md

 #### Room for improvement

-* Lower timeout in the cli, add retries
+* Lower timeout in the cli, add retries.
+Probably not worth doing this in the worker and scheduler, after the outage they'll just continue working.
 * Handle this, and all, exceptions more gracefully in the cli

 ### reboot_machine